equipe22/pymedext_core/README.md

 grep is a linux command-line which allow you to search into plain-text data sets for lines that match a regular expression.
-The script grepWrapperAnnotator.py located on the src directory, is a wrapper around grep.
+The script grepWrapperAnnotator.py located on the examples directory, is a wrapper around grep.

 this wrapper takes as resources two files :